Welcome, Recipe Importer!

 The Recipe Importer takes any recipe from any URL, from websites such as All Recipes.com or Skinny Taste.com and uploads it directly to Cronometer as your own Custom Recipe – all the ingredients, all the measurements.

 But, we didn’t stop there – oh yeah, it gets better – we created the Recipe Importer to source the ingredient entries from our most comprehensive and accurate data sources which means your recipes will have full nutrient profiles.
 What we mean here is that you’ll know exactly which nutrients are in your Custom Recipe; every macronutrient and every micronutrient!

 The more you use it, the more it learns.
 This feature is designed to improve over time so get to importing to make all of our nutrition tracking lives easier!

 Doesn’t that sound dialled?
 We’re thrilled to offer a level of detail no one else can, because we always believe you should know exactly what you’re putting in your body.

 The Recipe Importer is available to Gold Users.
 Not a Gold User?
 You can upgrade your account here.

 In your web browser, navigate to the Foods then Custom Recipes tabs, click on Import Recipe and paste the URL for the recipe you’d like to import.
 Sometimes, it’s not a perfect match, so you can go ahead and edit the ingredients, amounts and units once the recipe has been imported.
 Take a look at the video below for a demonstration.

-In the mobile app, navigate to the Foods page, then click Create Recipe.
-Click Import Recipe From URL and paste the URL for the recipe you’d like to import.
+In the mobile app, navigate to the Foods page, then click Import Recipe and paste the URL for the recipe you’d like to import.
 Sometimes, it’s not a perfect match, so you can go ahead and edit the ingredients, amounts and units once the recipe has been imported.
-Take a look at the video below for a demonstration on mobile.
+Take a look at the video above for a demonstration on mobile.